-And yes, we won more than our share of "static" Christmas light contests.
+And yes, we won more than our share of the Three Rivers city "static" Christmas light contests.

 Now we enter the 21st century.
-Get your computer hooked up to some channel controllers from "Light-O-Rama" and your favorite MP3 music and Voila, a fancy color organ.
+Hook your computer up to some technologically advanced channel controllers from "Light-O-Rama" and your favorite MP3 music and Voila, a fancy color organ.
 If only Mom and Dad were here today to see them.

 So I guess credit kind of goes to all three of these individuals for starting the synchronized christmas lighting craze.
 After I saw Carson's video, I too said, "my time has come for synchronized lighting".
 And the rest is history.

 As explained I take the credit for most of the outside display.
 Kathy has the artistic ability for making the inside of the house take on the Christmas spirit.
 And I love what she does.